Justinas-Sakalavicius/AWS/RDS/selfcheck.md

     Amazon RDS supports the following database engines:

-  - Amazon Aurora: Amazon's proprietary database engine compatible with MySQL and PostgreSQL.
+  - `Amazon Aurora`: Amazon's proprietary database engine compatible with MySQL and PostgreSQL.

-  - MySQL: One of the most popular open-source relational database systems.
+  - `MySQL`: One of the most popular open-source relational database systems.

-  - PostgreSQL: An advanced, enterprise-class, and open-source relational database system.
+  - `PostgreSQL`: An advanced, enterprise-class, and open-source relational database system.

-  - MariaDB: A community-developed fork of MySQL, led by the original developers of MySQL.
+  - `MariaDB`: A community-developed fork of MySQL, led by the original developers of MySQL.

-  - Oracle Database: A popular commercial relational database system.
+  - `Oracle Database`: A popular commercial relational database system.

-  - SQL Server: Microsoft's relational database management system.
+  - `SQL Server`: Microsoft's relational database management system.

-  - DB2 (on Linux, UNIX, and Windows servers): IBM's database software, primarily used for running online transaction processing (OLTP) and data warehousing workloads.
+  - `DB2` (on Linux, UNIX, and Windows servers): IBM's database software, primarily used for running online transaction processing (OLTP) and data warehousing workloads.

 ### 7. What is RDS pricing?